-Figure 35 shows a simplified schematic of the AD9224 configured in an IF sampling application.
-To reduce the complexity of the digital demodulator in many quadrature demodulation applications, the IF frequency and/or sample rate are strategically selected such that the bandlimited IF signal aliases back into the center of the ADC's baseband region (i.e., $F_s/4$).
-For example, if an IF signal centered at 45 MHz is sampled at 36 MSPS, an image of this IF signal will be aliased back to 9.0 MHz, which corresponds to one quarter of the sample rate (i.e., $F_s/4$).
-This demodulation technique typically reduces the complexity of the post digital demodulator ASIC which follows the ADC.
+Figure 26 shows a simplified schematic of the AD9225 configured in an IF sampling application.
+To reduce the complexity of the digital demodulator in many quadrature demodulation applications, the IF frequency and/or sample rate are strategically selected such that the band-limited IF signal aliases back into the center of the ADC's baseband region (i.e., $f_S/4$).
+This demodulation technique typically reduces the complexity of the post digital demodulator ASIC that follows the ADC.

-Figure 35.
-Example of AD9224 IF Sampling Circuit
+Figure 26.
+Example of AD9225 IF Sampling Circuit

-To maximize its distortion performance, the AD9224 is configured in the differential mode with a 2 V span using a transformer.
-The center-tap of the transformer is biased at midsupply via the CML output of the AD9224.
-Preceding the AD9224 and transformer is an optional bandpass filter as well as a gain stage.
-A low Q passive bandpass filter can be inserted to reduce out-of-band distortion and noise which lies within the AD9224's 130 MHz bandwidth.
+To maximize its distortion performance, the AD9225 is configured in the differential mode with a 2 V span using a transformer.
+The center tap of the transformer is biased at midsupply via the CML output of the AD9225.
+Preceding the AD9225 and transformer is an optional band-pass filter as well as a gain stage.
+A low Q passive band-pass filter can be inserted to reduce the out-of-band distortion and noise that lies within the AD9225's 130 MHz bandwidth.
 A large gain stage(s) is often required to compensate for the high insertion losses of a SAW filter used for channel selection and image rejection.
-The gain stage will also provide adequate isolation for the SAW filter from the charge "kick back" currents associated with the AD9224's switched capacitor input stage.
+The gain stage will also provide adequate isolation for the SAW filter from the charge kickback currents associated with the AD9225's switched capacitor input stage.

 The distortion and noise performance of an ADC at the given IF frequency is of particular concern when evaluating an ADC for a narrowband IF sampling application.
-Both single tone and dual tone SFDR vs. amplitude are very useful in assessing an ADC's dynamic and static nonlinearities.
-SNR vs. amplitude performance at the given IF is useful in assessing the ADC's noise performance and noise contribution due to aperture jitter.
+Both single-tone and dualtone SFDR versus amplitude are very useful in assessing an ADC's dynamic and static nonlinearities.
+SNR versus amplitude performance at the given IF is useful in assessing the ADC's noise performance and noise contribution due to aperture jitter.
 In any application, one is advised to test several units of the same device under the same conditions to evaluate the given applications sensitivity to that particular device.

-Figures 36-39 combine the dual tone SFDR as well as single tone SFDR and SNR performances at IF frequencies of 35 MHz, 45 MHz, 71 MHz, and 85 MHz.
-Note, the SFDR vs. amplitude data is referenced to dBFS while the single tone SNR data is referenced to dBc.
-The performance characteristics in these figures are representative of the AD9224 without any preceding gain stage.
-The AD9224 was operated in the differential mode (via transformer) with a 2 V span and a sample rate between 28 MSPS and 36 MSPS.
-The analog supply (AVDD) and the digital supply (DRVDD) were set to +5 V and +3.3 V respectively.
+Figures 27 to 30 combine the dual-tone SFDR as well as single-tone SFDR and SNR performances at IF frequencies of 35 MHz, 45 MHz, 70 MHz, and 85 MHz.
+Note that the SFDR versus amplitude data is referenced to dBFS while the single-tone SNR data is referenced to dBc.
+The performance characteristics in these figures are representative of the AD9225 without any preceding gain stage.
+The AD9225 was operated in the differential mode (via transformer) with a 2 V span and a sample rate between 28 MSPS and 36 MSPS.
+The analog supply (AVDD) and the digital supply (DRVDD) were set to 5 V and 3.3.
+V, respectively.

-Figure 36.
-IF Undersampling at 35 MHz ($F_1 = 34.64$ MHz, $F_2 = 35.43$ MHz, $f{CLOCK} = 28$ MSPS)
+Figure 27.
+IF Undersampling at 35 MHz ($F_1 = 34.63$ MHz, $F_2 = 35.43$ MHz, CLOCK = 20 MHz)

-Figure 37.
-IF Undersampling at 45 MHz (F_1 = 44.53 MHz, F_2 = 45.55 MHz, f{CLOCK} = 36 MSPS)
+Figure 28.
+IF Undersampling at 45 MHz (F_1 = 44.81 MHz, F_2 = 45.23 MHz, CLOCK = 20 MHz)

-Figure 38.
-IF Undersampling at 70 MHz ($F_1 = 70.46$ MHz, $F_2 = 71.36$ MHz, $f{CLOCK} = 31.5$ MSPS)
+Figure 29.
+IF Undersampling at 70 MHz (F_1 = 69.50 MHz, F_2 = 70.11 MHz, CLOCK = 25 MHz)

-Figure 39.
-IF Undersampling at 85 MHz (F_1 = 84.46 MHz, F_2 = 85.36 MHz, f{CLOCK} = 31 MSPS)
+Figure 30.
+IF Undersampling at 85 MHz ($F_1 = 84.81$ MHz, $F_2 = 85.23$ MHz, CLOCK = 20 MHz)